-Another interesting application of our international model of the pandemic is to consider trade between advanced economies (AEs) versus emerging markets (EMs).
+It is interesting to apply our model to the issue of trade between advanced economies (AEs) versus emerging markets (EMs).
 While at the onset of the pandemic, EMs were thought to be less exposed due to younger and less obese populations, in many cases the fallout of the pandemic has been worse in the EMs, notably due to their limited capacity in health infrastructure.
-For instance, in terms of hospital beds per 1,000 people, World Bank's most recently available statistics show that India has 0.5, Philippines 1, United States 2.9, China 4.3 and Japan 13.4, the statistics being even more dispersed in case of Intensive Care Unit (ICU) beds.
+For instance, in terms of hospital beds per 1,000 people, a recent World Bank statistic shows that India has 0.5, the Philippines 1, the United States 2.9, China 4.3, and Japan 13.4 hospital beds, the statistics being even more dispersed in case of Intensive Care Unit (ICU) beds.

 The lack of limited healthcare capacity has been found to extend beyond just hospital and ICU beds to availability of medical equipment and oxygen supply, implying that the realized infection fatality rate in EMs can be country-specific due to "congestion externalities" from healthcare overload, rather than being just disease-specific.
-While there are several other differences in EMs relative to AEs, due to the former's greater density of population, higher contact-intensity nature of low-paying jobs, and higher imports component in the consumption basket, our model allows us to focus on varying the extent of congestion externality to compare these two types of countries.26
+While there are several other differences in EMs relative to AEs, due to the former's greater population density, higher contact-intensity nature of low-paying jobs, and higher imports' component in the consumption basket, our model allows us to focus on varying the congestion externality to compare these two types of countries.28

 Recall that we model the death rate as a linear function of the infection rate: $p_d(I_t) = p_d(0) + \zeta I_t$, where ζ can be interpreted as a measure of the healthcare congestion externality.
-In Figures 12 and 13, we either raise the congestion parameter from the benchmark of 0.05 to 0.075, or lower the congestion parameter from the benchmark of 0.05 to 0.025.
-Naturally, we find that a higher congestion parameter leads to more death, and governments impose more stringent domestic containment tax as a response in both the coordinated and the Nash equilibria.
+In our simulations, we either raise the congestion parameter from the benchmark of 0.05 to 0.075, or lower the congestion parameter from the benchmark to 0.025.
+Naturally, we find that a higher congestion parameter leads to more death, and governments impose more stringent domestic containment measures as a response in both the coordinated and the Nash equilibria.
 Importantly, the governments' tariff policies remain modulated in a similar fashion as in the benchmark case.
-Table 9 reports these statistics in the same format as the table for the benchmark specification.
+Table B.5 in the online appendix reports these statistics in the same format as the table for the benchmark specification.

 However, quantitatively the welfare differences do change.
-Table 10 compares the welfare differences of these cases and illustrates clearly that the welfare gain due to less death in the coordinated policies relative to the Nash policies increases strongly as the congestion parameter rises.
+Comparing the welfare differences of these cases illustrates clearly that the welfare gain due to fewer deaths in the coordinated policies relative to the Nash policies increases strongly as the congestion parameter rises.
 In other words, a higher congestion parameter (as would typify countries with underdeveloped healthcare systems) makes it more important to contain the pandemic, and increases the welfare gains from the international coordination of health and trade policies.